Learn how to manage global and local risk management plans (RMPs).

 A risk management plan (RMP) is a document that defines a marketed product’s safety profile.
 SafetyDocs provides two RMP objects:

-- A Core Risk Management Plan, which represents a product’s global, or company-wide, RMP
+- A Core Risk Management Plan represents a product’s global, or company-wide, RMP

-- A Local Risk Management Plan, which tailors a Core Risk Management Plan for submission to a specific local agency, such as the FDA or EMA
+- A Local Risk Management Plan tailors a Core Risk Management Plan for submission to a specific local agency, such as the FDA or EMA

 Overview